uktrade/jupyters3/README.md

 ## Differences from S3Contents

 - There are no extra dependencies over those already required for Jupyter Notebook.
-Specifically, there is not a virtual filesystem abstraction used internally.
+Specifically, there is no virtual filesystem library such as S3FS used, boto3 is not used, and Tornado is used as the HTTP client.

 - Checkpoints are also saved to S3, under the key `<file_name>/.checkpoints/`.